Kells, County Meath: History

 Before Kells was a monastery, it was a royal site inhabited by the High King Cormac mac Airt who moved his residence from the Hill of Tara, for what reasons scholars are yet not sure.

 Kells was an important place on one of the five ancient roads that came out of Tara – this road being named Slí nan nAssail and which ran from Tara to Rathcrogan, another royal site, in County Roscommon.

 About 560 AD, Colmcille (later known as Columba) – a prince of the royal house of the Northern Uí Néill family – acquired Kells in recompense of a fault acted against him by his cousin the High King Diarmuid MacCarroll, who granted him the Dun (fortification) of Ceannanus to establish a Monastery.

 The present monastery at Kells is thought to have been founded around 804 AD by monks from St Colmcille's monastery in Iona who were fleeing Viking invasions.

 In 1152, the Synod of Kells completed the transition of the Colmcille's establishment from a monastic church to a diocesan church.
 A later synod reduced the status of Kells to that of a parish.
 Following the Norman invasion of Ireland, Hugh de Lacy was granted the Lordship of Meath in 1182.
 The religious establishments at Kells continued to flourish under their Anglo-Norman overlords.
 In the fifteenth century the parish of St. Columba's was granted to the Archdeacon of Meath and his successors.

 Kells became a border town garrison of the Pale and was the scene of many battles between the Kingdom of Breifne and the Hiberno-Normans (who had heavily intermarried).
 From 1561 to 1801, the constituency of Kells returned two MPs to the Irish House of Commons.
 During the Irish rebellion of 1641, Kells was burned by the O'Reilly clan during their attacks on the Pale.

 The period of the Great Famine saw the population of Kells drop by 38% as measured by the census records of 1841 and 1851.
 The Workhouse and the Fever Hospital were described as full to overflowing.

 Places of interest

 The Kells monastic site, including the Kells Round Tower, is associated with St Colmcille (also known as Columba), the Book of Kells, now kept at Trinity College Dublin, and the Kells Crozier, exhibited at the British Museum.
-The round tower and four large Celtic crosses can still be viewed today.
+The besides the early medieval round tower, also the steeple of St Columba's church is (partly) medieval, but the nave was built in 1578, after the medieval nave had been ruined by wars.
+Four large Celtic crosses can still be viewed today.
 Four of the crosses are in the churchyard of St Columba's Church on the Monastic Site.
 The other Celtic cross was positioned in the middle of a busy crossroads until an accident involving a school bus.
 It now stands in front of a former courthouse.
 A roof protects the cross from the elements.
 A replica also stands safe from the elements inside the museum.